coder/coder/docs/templates/parameters.md

 }
 ```

-Admins can also set the `default` property to an empty value, so that the parameter field can remain empty:
+Admins can also set the `default` property to an empty value so that the parameter field can remain empty:

 ```hcl
 data "coder_parameter" "dotfiles_url" {